Online GLP-1 Prescription in 2026: The Honest Guide

 • All brand-name medications come from one of two manufacturers: Novo Nordisk (semaglutide and liraglutide products) or Eli Lilly (tirzepatide products).

-Compounded preparations use the same FDA-registered active pharmaceutical ingredient as the brand-name medications, but the finished compounded product is not FDA-approved.
+Compounded preparations contain an active pharmaceutical ingredient that meets United States Pharmacopeia (USP) standards.
+They are not a generic version of, or interchangeable with, the brand-name medications, and the finished compounded product is not FDA-approved.
 They are prepared by state-licensed compounding pharmacies under a US-licensed physician's prescription for an individual patient.

-• Compounded semaglutide injection: weekly injection.
-Most affordable injection path.
+• Compounded semaglutide injection: weekly injection, bundled cash-pay pricing.

 • Compounded tirzepatide injection: weekly injection.
 More expensive than semaglutide because the active ingredient costs more.